braxtonhall/galvanize-scheduling/README.md

 to run tests:
 `npm run test:backend`
 #### Integration Tests
-- Complete the fields marked with `#change` in your `.env` file, using values associated with the app in your instance of Active Directory (done through the AD admin portal)
+- Complete the fields marked with `#change` in your `.env` file, using values associated with the app in your test instance of Active Directory (found in the admin portal)
 - Switch `EMAIL_ENDPOINT` to the value in the comment underneath, if you want to send test emails
 - If you already have an instance of the backend running: `npm run test:adapter`
 - If you would like to do startup + teardown: `npm run test:integration`.
 You may have to stop existing containers first (`npm run stop-backend`).

 Note for devs: `test:integration` does not re-build the image.

+##### Customizing the Test Suites
+There are some flags in `integration.spec.ts` that turn certain tests on and off.
+Some rely the specific integration with the ph14solutions active directory.
+Using a different directory to run tests against would require updating those tests, or you can disabling them by setting the flags to false.